 China’s top leadership is replicating the same cure-all mass mobilization tactic that helped the nation tide over waves of Covid resurgences a year ago to rev up a nationwide, no-one-left-behind drive to administer shots.

-All provinces and municipalities launched their roll-outs to most residents since late March and the clock is ticking and viral spillovers from Myanmar have ignited clusters in southwestern Yunnan province, ending China’s weeks-long streak of no new infections.
+All provinces and municipalities have launched their roll-outs to most residents since late March and the clock is ticking, when viral spillovers from Myanmar have ignited clusters in the southwestern Yunnan province, ending China’s weeks-long streak of no new local infections.